zmeluch/Columbus_Airbnb_Analysis/README.md

 * Jupyter Notebook - housed the Python-based code.
 * PostgreSQL - housed the SQL queries to join the Inside AirBnB and census data.

-    geopy makes it easy for Python developers to locate the coordinates of addresses, cities, countries, and landmarks across the globe using third-party ...

-Python was the language used to load the initial data from the AirBnB website and transform it into a dataframe using Pandas.
-GeoPy was used to facilitate the geocoding of the latitude and longitude to zip code.
-Nominatim is the geocoding software that powers the official OSM site www.openstreetmap.org and houses the geocoding information  .
-Plotly Express  and HV Plot were used to produce plots for the machine learning portion.
-Plotly Figure Factory was used to create a dendrogram for the machine learning piece.
-SQL Alchemy was used to make a connection between python code in Ju